Chiang Wan-an: Education

+In 2002, Chiang left Taiwan to pursue graduate studies in the United States at the University of Pennsylvania, where he studied under law professor Jacques deLisle.
+He earned his Master of Laws (LL.M.) in 2004 and his Juris Doctor (J.D.) in 2006 from the University of Pennsylvania Carey Law School.
+During his time as a law student, he frequently traveled between New York City and Philadelphia, and was classmates with future legislator Su Chiao-hui.

-Legal career
+Legal career (2006–2015)

-Upon receiving his J.D. degree, Chiang became an associate attorney at the law firm of Wilson Sonsini Goodrich & Rosati in Palo Alto, California, starting in the fall of 2006.
+After receiving his J.D. degree, Chiang became an associate attorney at the law firm of Wilson Sonsini Goodrich & Rosati in Palo Alto, California, starting in the fall of 2006.
 He was admitted as a member of the State Bar of California on December 11, 2007.
 Chiang later moved to the Crone Law Group, a law firm in Silicon Valley, and worked as an associate specializing in venture capital, corporate law, and securities law from 2009 to 2011.
 He was soon made a partner of the firm.
-After practicing for several years, he founded his own law firm before returning to Taiwan in 2013.
+After practicing for several years, he founded his own law firm, the Wan-tse International Law Firm (萬澤國際法務事務所), which specialized in commercial law.